daronphang/coding_resources/docker/images.md

 VOLUME        Creates a mount point and marks it as holding externally mounted volumes USER          Sets username or usergroup when running the image WORKDIR       Sets working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

+# Tips:
+Use ARG for build-time customization as ENV will persist when a container starts running

 ```

 ## Dockerfile example: